Frisco & Dallas Ankle Arthroscopy Surgery

 Arthroscopic Ankle Surgery

 Your ankles support a great deal of your body weight and are a huge factor in keeping you active and moving properly.
 Pain or damage to the ankles can seriously inhibit your ability to complete everyday tasks, let alone participate in the sports you love.
 If you suffer from ankle pain and other treatments have failed to provide relief, it may be time for ankle arthroscopy surgery.
 For the area’s leading arthroscopic ankle surgeon, contact SPORT today.
-Our Texas orthopedic specialists will let you know which surgical approach is best for you and explain the procedure in detail.
+Our Dallas orthopedic specialists will let you know which surgical approach is best for you and explain the procedure in detail.
 To schedule an appointment, call (469) 200-2832 or use our convenient online form.

-What is an Ankle Arthroscopy?
+What Is Ankle Arthroscopy?

 An ankle arthroscopy is a minimally invasive procedure that aims to correct problems arising in the ankle joint.
 You may also hear an ankle arthroscopy referred to as a “keyhole surgery.”
 This is because an ankle arthroscopy procedure requires two to three miniscule incisions into the skin that enables the surgeon to examine and treat the ankle joint.

 The surgical procedure uses what is called an arthroscope, which is a small fiber-optic camera that enables the surgeon to magnify images of the internal ankle onto a larger monitor.
 This camera allows the surgeon to examine the joint and perform whatever surgery is necessary, including removing pieces of bone or cartilage or otherwise addressing the patient’s specific problem.

 Ankle arthroscopy is a viable alternative to open ankle surgery when there is not extensive damage to the area.
 It generally results in less scar tissue, involves only small incisions, has fewer complications, and can be done as an outpatient surgery.
 Open surgery is often more painful with a longer recovery period.